-Business continuity is the process of making sure the business information services are resilient to accidental, intentional or natural disruptions to their data.
-Sometimes, the business continuity issue is simply human error.
-Perhaps someone deletes a key file from a system which causes it to break.
-Other times, device failures or even natural disasters will require the implementation of the protocols in the business continuity plan.
+Business continuity is the process of making sure business information services are resilient enough to withstand accidental, intentional, or natural disruptions to their data.
+Sometimes, the business continuity issue is simply human error – someone deletes a key file from a system, causing it to break.
+Other times, device failures and even natural disasters will necessitate the launch of a business continuity plan.

-A third consideration is the way the systems are tied together.
-If there are a lot of dependencies, your business continuity plan will need to account for this.
-It is important that when systems are coming back online, that the business continuity plan has run books that will bring up the systems in a reliable order to ensure that employees can become productive again quickly and start making money for the company.
-Acronis offers Acronis Disaster Recovery Service to ensure that systems and even entire data centers can be brought back online even during a complete failure.
-And we keep costs low by utilizing a virtualized environment in our tier 4 datacenters so that your customers can start immediately.
+Third, consider how the business’ systems are tied together.
+If there are a lot of dependencies, the business continuity plan you develop will need to take this into account.
+It’s important that when systems are coming back online, the business continuity plan has runbooks that bring the systems up in a reliable order.
+This enables employees to get back to work quickly.
+For an extra layer of protection consider adding Acronis Backup Cloud and Acronis Disaster Recovery Cloud to your MSP service portfolio.
+These products ensure that systems, and entire data centers, can be brought back online — even during a complete failure.

 4. Is your plan clearly defined and documented?